 Implants are designed to provide the foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that their teeth appear natural and their facial appearance will be preserved.
 Dental Implants are in fact the most successful body part replacement ever invented.

 We provide three types of dental implants; pure titanium, a blend of titanium and zirconium and pure zirconium.
 Each type of implant has a specific indication for use and advice for optimal performance will be discussed with the patient before a selection is made.

-The implants themselves are tiny titanium posts inserted into the jaw where teeth are missing.
-These titanium posts act as tooth root substitutes.
-The bone actually bonds with the titanium, integrating into the jaw and creating very strong foundation for artificial teeth.
-After the healing period is completed for the implant, a post is attached to the implant, which creates a base upon which the new crown fits.
-These posts provide stable anchors for your replacement teeth.
+The implants themselves are small posts inserted into the jaw where teeth are missing.
+This posts substitutes for a tooth root.
+The bone will grow directly into the implant and become part of the jaw creating very strong foundation for artificial teeth.
+After the healing period is completed for the implant, an abutment will be placed that rises out of the gum is firmly attached to the implant, creating a base upon which a new crown is seated.

 Implants also help preserve facial structure, preventing the bone loss that occurs when teeth are removed and not replaced.